Packitoo/jobs/en-frontend.md

 Packitoo is the first platform for sourcing and selling packaging projects.
 Packitoo connects brands to manufacturers around the world.
 Thanks to Packitoo, the packaging development process comes out of offlines, long, tedious and expensive practices to enter a connected and rationalized world.

-* #WOW: We are making the first platform for the packaging industry
+* PASSION: We are passionnate about what we do, as we have an impact and the opportunity to make a deep change in the industry
-* #OMG: We are a startup, everyone takes the lead, the potential is huge and we will conquer the world
-* #CULTURE: Passion, Respect and Exploration
-* #YOU: we need you to reach the goal ** we need a Front-End developer **
+* RESPECT: We are all different, with different set of skills, stength and weaknessess and that's ok
+* EXPLORATION: We are sailing uncharted waters were no other business has been before, Packging is a complex industry and we have the mix of tech and packaging to get it to work

 ## Job